richarvey/techshift-modernise/content/page/lab8.md

       DisplayName: !Join ['', [!Ref 'AWS::StackName', 'NewImageTopic'] ]
 ```

 4) So messages get forwarded from the SNS topic through to the SQS Queues, we need a subscription.
-Add the two following two subscriptions between the NewImageTopic and tje Outputs sections.
+Add the two following two subscriptions between the NewImageTopic and the Outputs sections.

 ```
   ThumbnailSubscription: